Combining longitudinal cohort studies to examine cardiovascular risk factor trajectories across the adult lifespan: Model Validation

+Here, the superscript \( nc(m) \) denotes the \( m^{\text{th}} \) posterior draw from the model without cohort-level random effects.
+The standardized residuals are

-To ensure that our model can accurately capture within individual correlations, we assume that the discrepancy to be the correlation between residuals.
-Therefore,
+To ensure that our model can accurately capture within individual correlations, we define the test statistic to be the correlation between residuals.
+That is,

 Equation (\ref{eq12}) is the correlation between risk factors at the same age of an individual if $a_{ij}=a_{ij^\prime}$ and the correlation between risk factors at different ages of an individual if $a_{ij}\neq a_{ij^\prime}$.
-Now, we calculate the PPP as
+We calculate the PPP as

 where $y^{\text{obs}}$ denotes the observed data.
 These checks evaluate the model's ability to capture complex interdependencies between risk factors across different ages within individuals.
-By examining the correlation between observed and replicated residuals, we assess how effectively the model's covariance structure represents both within-age and across-age relationships among risk factors.
-PPP, derived from this analysis, provide a robust measure of model fit; see Table \ref{pp_summary}.
+PPP are reported Table \ref{pp_summary}.
 With most values close to $0.5$, our results indicate that the model’s covariance structure accurately mirrors observed data patterns.